 The new dwelling will have a maximum height of 7.45m which results in an increase in height of 0.65m when compared to the previous consent and this increase is not considered to be excessive with the current design assisting in keeping this height as low as possible.
-The dwelling will be provided over two storeys and be provided in two main blocks running parallel which both have a pitched roof over and in between there is a two storey link aspect with a flat roof over.
+The dwelling will be provided over two storeys (as was the case in the originally approved development) and be provided in two main blocks running parallel which both have a pitched roof over and in between there is a two storey link aspect with a flat roof over.
 The external finishes include grey natural or fibre cement slate roof, with timber cladding to upper walls to receive a sage green stain finish.
 The walls to the lower level will have a render finish and painted off white.
 Fenestration will be in hardwood joinery with a dark grey stain/paint finish and the fascia/bargeboard together with the rainwater goods will have white Upvc and black Upvc finishes respectively.